ekinimo/triemap/README.md

 ## Features

-- Fast key lookups with O(k) complexity where k is the key length
+- Key lookups with O(k) complexity where k is the key length
-- Prefix-based operations (matching keys with a common prefix)
+- Prefix-based operations for finding and manipulating keys with a common prefix
-- Intuitive API similar to Rust's standard collections
+- API similar to Rust's standard collections
-- Full iterator support
+- Iterator support
-- Entry API for in-place updates
+- Entry API for efficient updates

-## Documentation

-Full API documentation is available at: https://ekinimo.github.io/triemap

 ## Usage